Australian Registered Designs

 Minimum filing requirements

 The application must include at least one representation of the design.
 Representations take the form of drawings or photographs which clearly depict the article to which the design is applied.
 The representations should show a perspective view of the article and a view from every side.
-Eventually, five copies of the representations will be required by the Designs Office.

 Registration after formalities examination